Education • Beta-Glucans • GoMushroom

 What Are Beta-Glucans

 These complex polysaccharides are found in the cell walls of fungi, yeasts and some grains.
-In medicinal mushrooms, they are of particular interest due to a structural arrangement that is connected to their biological relevance.
+In medicinal mushrooms, they are of particular interest due to a structural arrangement that is connected to their biological activity.
+[1,3]

 Beta-glucans are not a single molecule — they are a group of polysaccharides that differ in chain length, branching, molecular weight and spatial organization.
 These differences significantly influence their properties.